 There are a few key benefits to this approach.
 Firstly, it means that you avoid the complication of including a family member or friend on the deeds.
 Want to move from a Victorian terrace in Glasgow to a high-rise apartment in Liverpool?
 No problem.
 Fallen out with a friend?
 We can’t promise it won’t hurt, but you can be sure it won’t affect your mortgage repayments or your credit score.
-Secondly, in bringing together your family’s combined property assets, we can get you market-leading interest rates.
-On average, we save our customers between 40%-50% in interest costs.
-Over the course of a 5-year mortgage that number can add up to tens of thousands of pounds.
+Secondly, in bringing together your family’s combined property assets, we could access market-leading interest rates.
 Thirdly, a boost gives families who have made financial gains through home ownership a chance to share a portion of that success with their children in a meaningful way, without compromising their own lifestyle.

 So, if you’re one of the 71% of aspiring first-time buyers who has lost hope; hang in there.
 Set up Google alerts to track new products, familiarise yourself with what a good interest rate looks like (our comparison calculator is a good place to start) and follow active campaign groups like Generation Rent and District34 for the latest news.

 Most importantly, look to you & yours for a helping hand.
 A conversation is a great place to start.

 Want to see how much you could afford with a Tembo boost?
 Use our online mortgage calculator.
 Our smart technology searches the whole market and calculates how much you could save versus market alternatives.